 I am regularly interviewed and consulted by popular media organisations around the world (e.g. Daily Mail, BBC Radio 4, BBC Radio 2, Channel 5, New York Times, Boston Globe, Sky TV, ITV, Jack Magazine, CBC TV) and my work has been covered by a wide range of scientific media (BBC Wildlife Magazine, Discover Magazine, New Scientist, NERC Planet Earth, CNN.com, ScienceDaily.com, AudubonMagazine.org, TheMoneyTimes.com, Breitbart.com)

 Our work in the news: We developed an innovative mathematical model for exploring why some individuals evolve to be genetically programmed to be nice, while others stay nasty; Covered by over 450 news outlets around the world, including: Glamour Magazine, Mail On Sunday, Malaysia Sun, Knoxville Times, The Huffington Post, MSN South Africa, Wired and Science 2.0 .
 We show that pea aphids that are subject to more severe trade-offs between growth and mortality (i.e. from non-cryptic red clones rather than cryptic green clones) do best if they consistently take or avoid risks than if they vary in how they respond to ladybird predators; Covered by ScienceDaily and SciGuru.
 We show that badgers infected with bovine TB are less socially connected within their social groups but are more connected to badgers from other social groups than non-infected badgers; Covered by the BBC, The London Evening Standard and The Daily Express.
 We show that variation in metabolic rates among individuals within populations can explain dramatic differences in information use when it comes to food; Covered by Medical News Today and Europe Nouvelles.
 We show that, in zebra finches, "personality" differences are mainly inherited non-genetically; Covered by The Daily Mail and The Australian.
 We show that male zebra finch song rate may give strange females a false impression of the male's condition but his partner cannot be fooled in this way; Covered by The Conversation, France 24, TV5 Monde and in a Science Update Radio (AAS) podcast.
 We show for the first time that the non-sexual "personalities" of both males and females can influence mate choice in non-humans (zebra finches); Covered by The Telegraph, Metro and Australian Geographic.
 In zebra finch families, personality matters - couples with similar habits make better parents, regardless of genetic make-up; Covered by BBC Wildlife and NERC PlanetEarth.
 Blindly copying what your parents did – no matter how stupid it may seem – could be the best strategy for the long-term success of your genes; Covered by ScienceDaily.
 Males show more pronounced personalities than females in a wide range of species; Covered by Marie Claire, NERC PlanetEarth, The Daily Telegraph and the Daily Mail.
 Evolutionary feedback between social information use and individual variation drives cooperative personalities; Covered by NERC Planet Earth.
-Game theory predicts the bizarre behaviour of a group of ravens; Covered by CNN, Discover Magazine, Audubon Magazine and Breitbart.
+Game theory predicts the bizarre behaviour of a group of ravens; Covered by CNN, The Falmouth Packet, Discover Magazine, Audubon Magazine and Breitbart.

 2016 - I organised ISBE 2016 (the 16th Congress of the International Society for Behavioral Ecology) held at the University of Exeter, Streatham Campus.